Disclaimer

 🔧Blender 3DO Plugin (nooRok)

 Import and export 3DO files with the popular Blender 3D program.
+We linked to the Github location above, but we also mirror the script here for archival purposes.

 Image files